Capturing the Moon’s Many Faces—And Phases

 Once the moon appears to almost land on the mountains, I begin clicking away until it disappears behind them.
 During the full Worm Moon of March 2019, I even captured it as it appeared to roll on the hill.
 The next day, the moon’s trajectory changed so much I was able to capture that same full moon on the mountain top.

 After a photoshoot, I spend the rest of the morning reliving the full moon’s presence as I scroll through my hundreds of pictures.
 The difficult part is deciding which ones to keep!
 It takes a while, but it’s time well spent.
-I look forward to continuing my quest to try and capture the best photo yet of the moon!
+I look forward to continuing my quest to try and capture the best photos of the moon!

-Next, check out the best places for stargazing across Canada.
+If you enjoyed these photos of the moon, be sure to check out the best places for stargazing across Canada.